Chapter 35 - Of Plots and New Perspectives

 Severa certainly had no right to act on whatever misgiving she had towards Morgan.

 Robin paled, his mouth working wordlessly for a moment before he regained his footing.
-"I'm sorry, that was uncalled for of me.
+"I'm sorry, that was uncalled for.
 But that said, you still haven't answered my question, which still stands.
 How do you know what Morgan needs right now?"

 "I know because she's me, you morons!
 The old me- How I used to- You know what I mean!
 A spoiled brat!
 There!"
 Severa admitted with a huff.
 "Yeah, I get it.
 Why take some advice from me who's barely raised her kid either.
 But trust me when I say you're making the same mistakes my parents made with me."